Monday, April 14, 2025

 Breaking News (2/7/2025): C&S Wholesale Grocers is Purchasing 170 Southeastern Grocers Supermarkets and the Winn-Dixie brand

-Update (3/12/2025): We have seen several reports that C&S plans to close several under performing stores, with suspected locations listed below in the "Divest" section.
-Stay tuned to see if this comes to fruition.
+Update (4/14/2025): C&S plans to close several under performing stores, with the current list shown below in the "Closed" section.

 Following the recent news of Aldi's completed acquisition of all Winn-Dixie and Harveys supermarkets, we have now begun to see plans to convert several SEG locations to the German discount format trickle out.
 With this, your Southeastern Retail Bloggers have decided to compile a rolling list of all stores we've uncovered that are set to change as part of the "negotiated takeover".
 All of the locations below have been independently verified by the MFR team using either official building permits, construction plans listed on bid sites, Aldi's website, or other news outlets.
 We plan to update this list as new stores are uncovered.